napari/napari/docs/community/working_groups.md

 **Team priorities:**
 _example_
-- Content & organisation or napari.org
+- Content & organisation of napari.org
 - Users must have a clear path through the documentation (currently lacking)
 - Easy for people to contribute to and keep updated